 - Uni-trust (CRUT): trust assets are valued annually and an agreed upon percentage payment is calculated.
 Upon death of the last beneficiary, or at the end of the terms of years, the trust terminates and the trust assets are transferred to the Foundation.

-- Lead Trust (CLT): the donor creates a trust which pays an income to the College for a period of time the assets are passed to family members.
+- Lead Trust (CLT): the donor creates a trust which pays an income to the Foundation for a period of time the assets are passed to family members.

-New Contributions: Effective December 1, 2014, Thaddeus Stevens Foundation shall have the right to charge a one-time fee against endowment (3% of gift value) and special purpose gifts (5% of gift value), in order to cover donation handling and fund establishment expenses as well as maintenance costs.
+New Contributions: Effective December 1, 2014, Thaddeus Stevens Foundation shall have the right to charge a one-time fee against endowment and special purpose gifts (3% of gift value), in order to cover donation handling and fund establishment expenses as well as maintenance costs.

 Annual Fund Administration Fee: Thaddeus Stevens Foundation shall have the right to charge a reasonable annual administration fee against its endowment and special purpose funds, in order to cover management and operating expenses, in such amount as shall be approved each year by the Board of Directors of the Thaddeus Stevens Foundation.
-The recommended fee is 1%.
+The current annual fee is 0.5%.

 Make a gift